Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 ### <-Bugs->
 [] Clean up tool organization in downtime
 [] Maybe remove compare recipe serving size
+[] Create a clean [xxx]tools.py that contains mcp tools for respective functionality, this way all def -xxx-tools classes are in a separte file to be easily navigated and editted.

 ### <-Features->
 [] Add Calculate EER Functionality